pstaender/uniconv/README.md

 By default, a simple accesstoken lookup is used.

-Create a `config/config.local.yml` file which has the following data:
+Create a `config/config.local.yml` file which has the following data (change the accesstoken with a random custom one):

 ```yaml
 users: